Hazardous waste management: business and industry

 - reduce the number of paper reports they must complete and file

-The online registry will help ensure polluters are held accountable through more efficient compliance monitoring and timely enforcement actions.
+The registry also helps ensure polluters are held accountable through more efficient compliance monitoring and timely enforcement actions.

 Manage hazardous wastes